kevinsea/Insight-Wiki-Stage/Proposed 4.0 Changes.md

 					.ThenChild<Glass>(into: b => b.BarShelf));

 **QUESTION: for the one-to-many case, is there any reason why we can't assume the first column in a child recordset refers to the parent's ID?**

+> lobetuf - I think it's fair to impose such a constraint.

 # Multiple One-to-Many Mappings #